anthonymendez/anthonymendez.github.io/_posts/2018-06-17-first-post.md

 While it is all hosted on Github Pages!

 My main goal is just to be consistent with how often I'm posting.
-I originally had target of once a weekend, but that can be excessive, so I'll be keeping it a minimum of twice a month.
+I originally had a target of once a weekend, but that can be excessive, so I'll be keeping it a minimum of twice a month.

 My *dream* goal would be keep this blog running for a long-time like <a href = "https://blog.codinghorror.com/">Coding Horror</a>.
 It'll be hard, but hey, that's why it's a *dream* goal.